aurielfournier/CV/new_CV.md

 2013 **Fournier, A.M.V.**, Shieldcastle, M.C., Fries, A.C. and Bump, J.K. _Developing a morphometric model to predict the sex of Virginia Rails (Rallus limicola)_ **[The Wildlife Society Bulletin](http://www.researchgate.net/publication/258931344_A_Morphometric_Model_to_Predict_the_Sex_of_Virginia_Rails_%28Rallus_limicola%29)** 27: 881-886

-*In Review* **Fournier, A.M.V %**, Sullivan, A. %, Bump, J., Perkins, M., Shieldcastle, M.C., King, S. *Combining citizen science derived species distribution models and stable isotope analysis reveals migratory connectivity in a secretive species, the Virginia rail (Rallus limicola)* % The first two authors contributed equally to this manuscript
+*In Review* **Fournier, A.M.V**, Sullivan, A., Bump, J., Perkins, M., Shieldcastle, M.C., King, S. *Combining citizen science derived species distribution models and stable isotope analysis reveals migratory connectivity in a secretive species, the Virginia rail (Rallus limicola)*
+The first two authors contributed equally to this manuscript

 *In Review* **Fournier, A.M.V.**, Bond, A.L. *Volunteer field staff are bad for wildlife ecology*